whatwg/html/FAQ.md

 ### Is design rationale documented?

 Sort of.
-Often some record of the rationale for a particular design choice can be found within discussions in the GitHub issue tracker, commit logs, or the mailing-list archive or IRC channel archives.
+Often some record of the rationale for a particular design choice can be found within discussions in the GitHub issue tracker, commit logs, or the mailing-list archive or [Chat archives](https://whatwg.org/chat#logs).
 Sometimes, there is an explanation in the specification, but doing that everywhere would make the specification huge.

 For a few cases that someone did take the time document, the information can be found at the following locations:

 * [Rationale](https://wiki.whatwg.org/wiki/Rationale) — a page that documents some reasons behind decisions in the spec, originally written and maintained by Variable.
-If anyone wants to help him out, try to grab someone on [IRC](https://wiki.whatwg.org/wiki/IRC); we're always looking for more contributors and this is a good place to start.
+If anyone wants to help him out, try to find someone via [Chat](https://whatwg.org/chat); we're always looking for more contributors and this is a good place to start.
 * [Why no namespaces](https://wiki.whatwg.org/wiki/Why_no_namespaces)
 * [Why no script implements](https://wiki.whatwg.org/wiki/Why_no_script_implements)
 * [Why not reuse legend](https://wiki.whatwg.org/wiki/Why_not_reuse_legend) or another _mini-header_ element.